-68. What do these practice changes mean for commercial practitioners?
+81. What do these practice changes mean for commercial practitioners?

-- The proposed settlement agreement like the Sitzer-Burnett lawsuit and the copycat lawsuits is focused on residential real estate transactions.
-That means most commercial transactions will not be affected. - In many markets, commercial listings appear in commercial information exchanges (CIEs) and not multiple listing services (MLSs), and do not include an offer of compensation. - The settlement prohibits offers of compensation on an MLS and requires MLS participants working with buyers to enter into written agreements with their buyers.
-These practice changes will go into effect around late July.
+- The proposed settlement agreement-like the Sitzer-Burnett lawsuit and the copycat lawsuits-is focused on residential real estate transactions.
+That means most commercial transactions will not be affected. - In many markets, commercial listings appear in commercial information exchanges (CIEs) and not multiple listing services (MLSs), and do not include an offer of compensation.
+The settlement prohibits offers of compensation on an MLS and requires MLS Participants working with buyers to enter into written agreements with their buyers.
+These practice changes will go into effect August 17, 2024.